How to Unlock Disabled iPad: A Step-by-Step Rescue Mission

 It's time to make that device accessible again!

-Start by connecting your disabled iPad to the computer.
+Once done, connect your disabled iPad to the computer.

 Open iTunes and look for your iPad icon in the upper left corner.